ec-europa/nexteuropa-vcl/README.md

 Base NextEuropa VCL configuration

 ## Information
-- Basic requirements (vmod) are mentionned in testing.vcl
+- Basic requirements (vmod) are mentioned in testing.vcl
 - This VCL is included from the processed salt recipe : https://github.com/ec-europa/nexteuropa-vcl

 ## Deploy